About the Project

 One of the growing sectors for DSI is referred to open data.
 Despite the fact that data-driven business intelligence has been implemented with success to address business innovation, open data have not revealed yet their full potential in solving social problems, even though there are numerous initiatives brought up at local level.
 Still, they need systematisation, capacity building, networking, and a wider platform where to experiment and put together different stakeholders.
 DSI strategy can be particularly promising in encouraging young people to look for new opportunities, to be inspired, to feel empowered in their role within their societies, in becoming substantial makers in terms of data development and imagination.

-Public Makers wants to tackle a number of elements to build up the basis of DSI (Hamburg et al., 2017) through the open data experimenting along 24 months by focusing on four distinct but interrelated pillars:
+Public Makers wanted to tackle a number of elements to build up the basis of DSI (Hamburg et al., 2017) through the open data experimenting along 24 months by focusing on four distinct but interrelated pillars:

-- Ways of working: Communication/Collaboration (teamwork)
+- Ways of working: communication (data visualisations) / collaboration (teamwork)

-- Tools for working: Open data Information literacy/ ICT literacy
+- Tools for working: open data Information literacy / ICT literacy

-Public Makers aims at empowering young people in open data learning with a focus on DSI, supporting them in being more active at social level, enabling them to be social changers through the usage of digital tools and open data, promoting open data hackathon as a tool for networking, knowledge sharing, and inspiring moments, as well as to develop investigations at local level and make data as a service.
-Overall, the project wants to raise awareness on open data tools/possibilities and create resources for youth to access the opportunities created by open data policies (especially for active citizenship and youth).
+Public Makers aimed at empowering young people in open data learning with a focus on DSI, supporting them in being more active at social level, enabling them to be social changers through the usage of digital tools and open data, promoting open data hackathon as a tool for networking, knowledge sharing, and inspiring moments, as well as to develop investigations at local level and make data as a service.
+Overall, the project wanted to raise awareness on open data tools/possibilities and create resources for youth to access the opportunities created by open data policies (especially for active citizenship and youth).

 - Women in Digital Initiatives Luxembourg Asbl (WIDE) – Coordinator (Luxembourg)